-- 4. It is permissible (i.e., without referring back to the Supervisory Committee) to vary the content of the course to reflect the interests of those taking the course, though all students should cover the same material for the purposes of preparing for the mini project but "extra" reading may be assigned on an individual basis according to taste.
+4. It is permissible (i.e., without referring back to the Supervisory Committee) to vary the content of the course to reflect the interests of those taking the course, though all students should cover the same material for the purposes of preparing for the mini project - but "extra" reading may be assigned on an individual basis according to taste.
 This is particularly relevant when students may be looking for a dissertation in the area of the reading course.
-Many dissertations do in fact arise from reading courses. - 5.
-If relevant and viable (especially with a view to the fact that a mini project will be set), problems or practical exercises may be set.
+Many dissertations do in fact arise from reading courses.

+- 5. If relevant and viable (especially with a view to the fact that a mini project will be set), problems or practical exercises may be set.
 The latter should, of course, be designed with the students' prior computing experience taken into account. - 6.
 On occasion, extra reading courses may be approved by the Supervisory Committee during the year upon request.
 Students seeking such extra courses should discuss this with their supervisor, and also informally with the Chair prior to any formal request.

-3.5 Advice on Teaching and Learning Matters
+3.6 Advice on Teaching and Learning Matters

 There are a number of people you can consult for advice on teaching and learning matters.
 Each student is assigned a supervisor who will offer direct guidance in the first instance.
 In particular, students are advised to discuss with their supervisors at an early stage which range of courses they intend to consider so that any prerequisite knowledge can be acquired.
 They should also discuss with their supervisors later the area in which they intend to write the dissertation so that a suitable supervisor for that dissertation (who need not be the 'assigned' supervisor) can be approached to discuss possible topics.
-Students give a short presentation on their dissertation topic, late in Trinity Term or shortly thereafter.
+Students give a short presentation on their dissertation topic late in Trinity Term or shortly thereafter.
 All students are expected to observe all presentations offered by their cohort.
 The dissertation is required to bear regard to some aspect of the material covered in lecture courses.
 All students will receive academic guidance from the Course Director.

 If you have any issues with teaching or supervision please raise these as soon as possible so that they can be addressed promptly.
 Details of who to contact are provided in Section 8.2 Complaints and Appeals.

-The committee who oversee the course currently consists of Prof. Paul Goldberg (Chair), Prof Oliver Riordan, Prof. Kevin McGerty, Prof. Michael Benedikt, Prof. Aleks Kissinger (CS internal), Prof. Ivan Tomasic (External member) and tbc (Student Representative) and Prof Christophe Reisinger (DGS-Teaching) Any member of the committee may be approached for guidance.
+The committee who oversee the course currently consists of Prof. Paul Goldberg (Chair, MT24 only), Prof. Oliver Riordan (Chair from HT onwards), Prof. Kevin McGerty, Prof. Udi Hrushovski, Prof. Varun Kanade (HT25 onward), Prof. Michael Benedikt, Prof. Aleks Kissinger, Prof. Ivan Tomasic (External member), a Student Representative and Prof. Christoph Reisinger (DGS-Taught).
+Any member of the committee may be approached for guidance.
 (N.B.
 The committee membership may change from the beginning of the academic year.
 You will be informed if this is the case).

-3.6 Skills and Learning Development
+3.7 Skills and Learning Development